jfjlaros/bin-parser/README.md

 file formats using the same types (within one project for example) can be easily supported without much duplication.

 The design of the library is such that all operations can be reversed.
-This is fully implemented in the Python version of the library.
 This means that fully functional binary editing is possible using this implementation; first use the reader to convert a binary file to a serialised dictionary representation, this representation is easily edited using a text editor, and then use the writer to convert back to binary.

 This idea is implemented in two languages; Python and JavaScript.
 All main development is done in Python.
 We chose YAML as our preferred serialised